Hattuşaş

 ( Hattusa )

 Charles Texier brought attention to the ruins after his visit in 1834.
 Over the following century, sporadic exploration occurred, involving different archaeologists.
-In the 20th century, the German Oriental Society and the German Archaeological Institute conducted systematic excavations, which continue to this day.
+The German Oriental Society and the German Archaeological Institute began systematic excavations in the early 20th century, which continue to this day.
 Hattusa was added to the UNESCO World Heritage Site list in 1986.

 Photographies by: